php-fig/fig-standards/proposed/http-message.md

     public function withQueryParams(array $query);

     /**
-     * Retrieve the upload file metadata.
+     * Retrieve the uploaded files.
      *
-     * This method MUST return file upload metadata in the same structure
+     * This method MUST return the file upload metadata in the same structure
      * as PHP's $_FILES superglobal.
      *
      * These values MUST remain immutable over the course of the incoming
      * request.
 They SHOULD be injected during instantiation, such as from PHP's
      * $_FILES superglobal, but MAY be derived from other sources.
      *
-     * @return array Upload file(s) metadata, if any.
+     * @return UploadedFileInterface[] The uploaded file(s), if any.
      */
+    public function getUploadedFiles();

+    /**
+     * Create a new instance with the specified uploaded files.
+     *
+     * These MAY be injected during instantiation.
+     *
+     * This method MUST be implemented in such a way as to retain the
+     * immutability of the message, and MUST return a new instance that has the
+     * updated body parameters.
+     *
+     * @param UploadedFileInterface[] $uploadedFiles The uploaded files.
+     * @return self
+     */
-    public function getFileParams();
+    public function withUploadedFiles(array $uploadedFiles);

     /**
      * Retrieve any parameters provided in the request body.